Viscount Hawarden: Creation

 and was succeeded by his cousin, the seventh Viscount.
 He was the son of Ludlow Eustace Maude, younger son of the aforementioned Robert William Henry Maude.
 As of 2010 the titles are held by the latter's grandson, the ninth Viscount, who succeeded his father in 1991.

 The Maude Baronetcy, of Dundrum in the County of Tipperary, was created in the Baronetage of Ireland on 9 May 1705 for the first Viscount's father Robert Maude.
 He represented Gowran, Canice and Bangor in the Irish House of Commons.
 His eldest son, the second Baronet, sat as a Member of the Irish Parliament for County Tipperary.
 In 1776 he was created Baron de Montalt, of Hawarden in the County of Tipperary, in the Peerage of Ireland.
 However, this title became extinct on his death in 1777 while he was succeeded in the baronetcy by his younger brother, the aforementioned third Baronet, for whom the barony was revived in 1785.

 Family Seat

 The family seat is Great Bossington Farm, near Adisham, Kent.

 The former was Dundrum House, an eighteenth-century Palladian house in the style of Sir Edward Lovett Pearce, near Cashel, County Tipperary.
 An extra storey was added to the house c.1890 by 4th Viscount Hawarden.
 After being sold by the Maude family in 1908, the house became a convent.
-It later became a hotel, in 1981.
+In 1981, it became a hotel.